Utterly 100% accepted and celebrated for who I am

 Come join Team Stewards and let’s help give them the time of their lives.
 Peter Pan, Steward Co-creator, email: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-All on this team will be responsible for providing 24 hour access and welfare support.
+These teams will be responsible for providing 24 hour access and welfare support.
 This includes looking after the welfare of all at festival (including crew etc.) Liaise and back up stewards and security when necessary.
 The welfare team will have group peer supervision with an option to have one to one supervision at any point during the festival if they feel this is required.
 Welfare team are not expected to deal with anything medical - there will be on call first aiders available for that.
 Welfare area will consist of one gazebo and an enclosed private tent and will be situated at one end of the accessible camping area.

 For accessibility/access requirements, it is assumed that this information will have been communicated to us prior to the festival, but it may be that extra requirements will come up during the festival.
 This will include supporting people putting up their tents, orienting people to the site, assisting people with access needs.